The Village Theatre Art Gallery Presents:

 Art of the African Diaspora

 The Town of Danville’s Village Theatre Art Gallery is pleased to partner with the Richmond Art Center (RAC) as a satellite exhibition space for the RAC’s 24th Annual Art of the African Diaspora Exhibition (formerly titled the Art of Living Black).
-The exhibition will feature the talents of Bay Area artists who are of African descent and also artwork from the private collection of Danville resident and art collector Laurie Ferreira.
+The exhibition will feature the talents of Bay Area artists who are of African descent.

 Co-founded by the late Jan Hart-Schuyers and the late Rae Louise Hayward, The Art of Living Black is a group exhibition showcasing works of more than 150 artists—the exhibition at the Village Theatre Art Gallery will spotlight a number of these artists.
 This event is organized by The Art of Living Black Steering Committee in partnership with the Richmond Art Center.
 The Steering Committee is a dedicated group of established Bay Area artists whose mission is to preserve and expand the vision of Hart-Schuyers and Hayward by supporting emerging, mid-career and established artists of African descent.

 The exhibition dates are January 16 - February 29, 2020.
 There is a soft opening set for Thursday, January 16, 2020.
 During the opening, a screening of filmmaker Cheryl Fabio’s award-winning documentary Evolutionary Blues will be held, followed by a Q & A. Evolutionary Blues is a documentary about West Oakland’s music legacy.